AiCodeCraft/OnionHosting-Theme/README.md

 # OnionHosting - Theme

-I was looking for a cool theme to build an admin panel for my journalism CMS, and things quickly got out of hand.
+I was looking for a cool theme to build an admin panel for my  CMS, and things quickly got out of hand.
 After giving a trained AI some great markup to work with, a fantastic new theme was born.
 Now I have an extra one!
 Haha.

 This is a fun, old-school hacker-style HTML/CSS theme for a web hosting with user panel.
 It was created with the help of a trained AI, focusing on a minimal, secure, and terminal-like aesthetic.